 Danielle Lawrence (b.
-1978, Ohio) is a San Francisco-based interdisciplinary artist whose practice is anchored in expanding paintings formal elements and contextual languages.
-Working primarily in painting and sculpture, she makes use of unconventional materials and creates strikingly unique pairings between painted imagery and 3-dimensional form.
-She received a BFA in painting and drawing from the San Francisco Art Institute (2003) and a MFA from Mills College (2011).
-Her work has been featured in numerous exhibitions in the Bay Area and most recently in Los Angeles, CA and Brooklyn, NY, as well as internationally in Mexico and Italy.
-Notable exhibitions include About Abstraction: Bay Area Women Painters at the Bedford Gallery in Walnut Creek, CA (2017); Landfill/Bedrock at Guerrero Gallery in San Francisco, CA (2016); New Abstraction at Traywick Contemporary in Berkeley, CA, (2015) and Color As Space, As Sense (with Linda Geary) at [ 2nd floor projects ] San Francisco (2012).
-Public collections include the Achenbach Foundation for Graphic Arts, San Francisco, CA, C.H.O.M.P., Monterey Bay, CA and the Triton Museum of Art, Santa Clara, CA. She is currently a Visiting Faculty member in the Painting Department at the San Francisco Art Institute.
+1978, Ohio) is a San Francisco-based interdisciplinary artist whose practice is anchored to expanding paintings formal elements and contextual languages.
+Working primarily in painting and sculpture, she creates hybrid sites using unconventional materials, painted imagery and 3-dimensional form to address issues related to class, gender and sexuality.
+She received a BFA in painting and drawing from the San Francisco Art Institute (2003) and a MFA from Mills College (2011) in painting and sculpture.
+Her work has been featured in numerous exhibitions in the Bay Area and most recently in Los Angeles, CA and Brooklyn, NY.
+Selected exhibitions include Landfill/Bedrock at Guerrero Gallery in San Francisco, CA (2016); New Abstraction at Traywick Contemporary in Berkeley, CA, (2015); Miami Project at Traywick Contemporary in Miami, FL (2015); Color As Space, As Sense (with Linda Geary) at [ 2nd floor projects ] San Francisco (2012).
+Public collections include the Achenbach Foundation for Graphic Arts, San Francisco, CA, C.H.O.M.P., Monterey Bay, CA and the Triton Museum of Art, Santa Clara, CA. She is currently an Adjunct Faculty member in the Painting Department at the San Francisco Art Institute.

 My artistic practice involves revisionist strategies that marry the two-dimensional approach of painting with three-dimensional methods of sculpture.
 I refer to my current artwork as three-dimensional abstract painting or jokingly, painting with accessories.
 It is important to note that my work has a critical relationship to the traditional boundaries of paintings flat surface, application of paint and architectonic structure.
 In the last 8 years, I have been engaged in deconstructive methods that take the elements of conventional painting apart (the stretcher bar, the canvas and the material of paint) in order to reassemble in a variety of ways.
 Taking inspiration from Lynda Benglis, Linda Besemer, Polly Apfelbaum, Sam Gillian and Molly Zuckerman-Hartung (to name just a few) I too, am interested in what happens to the form of painting when it breaks down or like a chameleon, assimilates or extends to adopt another language of making.
 In turn, I am also investigating how meaning is affected when the form, material, style or dimension of painting shifts and morphs - whether this transition is in real, rendered or perceptual space between a title and a work.
 Titles have a significant role as they play literally and nonsensically with visual and linguistic significations and symbolism involved in constructing an understanding of shared meaning and form.